ndxbxrme/useful-things/README.md

 ##2014, October

 * [Cubic Bezier Generator](http://cubic-bezier.com/#.91,.09,.83,.67) - generate nice curves

-_using google fonts in jsfiddle_
-add the url as an external resource but append `&type=.css` to trick jsfiddle into adding it as css

 * [RegExr](http://www.regexr.com/) - helps with regular expressions (could do with testing by a competent person)
 * [Linkclump](https://chrome.google.com/webstore/detail/linkclump/lfpjkncokllnfokkgpkobnkbkmelfefj) chrome extension; with this installed you can r-click and lassoo any or all the above links, and they'll each open in new tabs.. pretty sweet
 * [Bulk URL Opener](http://melanto.com/apps/bulk-url-opener/) - same kinda vibe as the above except you drop a list of urls into it and hey presto.. good if you want to create a particular workspace / toolset from a pre-prepared list